SofiaHelena1/BroadcastChat/README.md

 # BroadcastChat

-This program have the following features implemented:
+This program has the following features implemented:

-- Each Client connected to the Server via TCP/IP.
+- Each Client is connected to the Server via TCP/IP.
 - The Server can host until 10 clients.
 - Each Client connected to the Server is able to send to the Server a character string passed by argument via command line arguments.
-- Server forward the received messages to all connected Clients.
+- Server will forward the received messages to all connected Clients.
-- The Server identify the client that has sent the message.
+- The Server can identify the client that has sent the message.
 - Usage of POSIX Threads and device drivers.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------